 Pupils, for professionals

-- if smaller pupil norm, think Adie's in the other side
+- If smaller pupil normal, think Adie's on the other side

 - If the larger pupil normal, think Horner's on the other side